“How long will it take to build my [thing]?”

 • …the interface specification is accurate

 Also, make sure you define “done”.
 Will done mean that you’ve committed the code and run some tests locally, or that you’ll have followed the change through various environments and its ready to be pushed into the next Production release?
-Regardless of how you define “done”, this is one of your key assumptions, so make sure you and and the person you’re giving the estimate to have the same definition of done and therefore share the assumptions.
+Regardless of how you define “done”, this is one of your key assumptions, so make sure you and the person you’re giving the estimate to have the same definition of done and therefore share the assumptions.

 Add inflation

 We’ve covered this a little bit when saying not to estimate any sub-task at less than half a day, in order to factor in all the things we forget about when estimating.
-However, even when you add up all your sub-tasks (or put them into groups for adding up) we should pad our larger estimates to reflect the inherant uncertainty in the longer term estimate.
+However, even when you add up all your sub-tasks (or put them into groups for adding up) we should pad our larger estimates to reflect the inherent uncertainty in the longer term estimate.

 For example, if your estimate is around 3-4 days, call it a week.
 If it’s 3 weeks, then its a month, and so on.
 Using larger values of time helps set expectations with your stakeholders and also lets you have contingency for the inevitable unforseen delays that will arise.
 The longer the road, the more likely you’ll find a pot-hole.